Please feel free to continue submitting your questions to email@example.com We will try to address as many of them as possible in the days to come.

 Per the Trustees Statement on July 22nd, those crew members booked onto STS Lord Nelson’s voyages from March 2020 (towards the end of her winter programme) will be given the option of a full refund, or being booked onto another SV Tenacious voyage.
 Those with existing bookings will be contacted by our Customer Service Team to discuss their options and a new, revised, programme for both vessels can be found here

-The recent appeal has highlighted the widespread support for our work and that we need to do a better job maintaining relationships with our grassroots supporters and volunteers.
+The recent appeal has highlighted the widespread support for our work and that we need to do a better job maintaining relationships with our grassroots supporters and volunteers within the community.
 Opportunities to do this will be central to our future plans, as will the growth of other opportunities, like corporate sponsorship and benefit-in-kind support from our suppliers.

 Yes, we do have independent auditors audit our financial records annually as is legally required for a charity of our size.
 They are a well established chartered accountancy firm that is a member of the UK200 Group of independent chartered accountants and lawyers.
-During our most recent audited Annual Report and Accounts, for the year ending March 2018, the auditors did comment on material uncertainties regarding the trust’s continued operation.
+During our most recent audited Annual Report and Accounts, for the year ending March 2018, the auditors did comment on “material uncertainty” regarding the trust’s continued operation within the “Conclusions relating to going concern” section of their report.
 They can be found on page 36 of the document.